microsoft/Quantum-NC/README.md

 Please note: this project does not accept external contributions.

-If you like to contribute material, please visit https://github.com/microsoft/quantum.
+If you'd like to contribute material, please visit https://github.com/microsoft/quantum.